CiscoISE/terraform-provider-ciscoise/docs/resources/network_device.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on NetworkDevice.
-  This resource allows the client to update a network device by name.
-    This resource deletes a network device by name.
-    This resource allows the client to update a network device by ID.
-    This resource deletes a network device by ID.
-    This resource creates a network device.
+  This resource allows the client to update a network device by name.This resource deletes a network device by name.This resource allows the client to update a network device by ID.This resource deletes a network device by ID.This resource creates a network device.
 ---

 # ciscoise_network_device (Resource)

 It manages create, read, update and delete operations on NetworkDevice.

-  This resource allows the client to update a network device by name.
+  - This resource allows the client to update a network device by name.
-  This resource deletes a network device by name.
+  - This resource deletes a network device by name.
-  This resource allows the client to update a network device by ID.
+  - This resource allows the client to update a network device by ID.
-  This resource deletes a network device by ID.
+  - This resource deletes a network device by ID.
-  This resource creates a network device.
+  - This resource creates a network device.

 ## Example Usage